turkdogan/student-crud/README.md

 The view tier (HTML/JSF) interacts JSF controllers directly.
 Controllers inject and use Spring based services, reach database indirectly through Spring services.
 Database connections are performed by using Spring Repository Beans.

 # Running the Application
-Execute following commands to run the application:
+Following maven commands can be run (you can execute mvn jetty:run directly without compile and package statements):
 ```
 mvn clear
 mvn compile